loopandlearn/news/docs/index.md

 * [Manual Enable Build, if it is disabled](https://loopkit.github.io/loopdocs/browser/bb-errors/#manual-enable-for-build-action-may-be-required)

-### *Apple* Age Rating Questionaire
+### *Apple* Age Rating Questionnaire

-Many of our members have asked how/whether to respond to the *Apple* Age Rating Questionaire email.
+Many of our members have asked how/whether to respond to the *Apple* Age Rating Questionnaire email.
 For now, we believe that DIY loopers do not need to take any action.

 We use App